jamesrknox/samples/docker/ef-2node/ef-2node-app/src/site/markdown/index.md

 Docker must first be downloaded and installed - see https://www.docker.com/ for further details.

+On MacOS, the resources available to docker may need to be increased beyond the default - see CPUs and Memory settings on the Advanced tab of Docker preferences.

 ## Creating an application archive project for Docker from TIBCO StreamBase Studio&trade;

 TIBCO StreamBase Studio&trade; can generate a project containing the necessary files to build and